earthly/website/blog/_posts/2022-09-13-bazel-build.md

 It's not just multi-language changes that force large companies onto Bazel.
 It's also a monorepo with many services in it.
 Son hit this at Booking.com with one of their monorepos:

 <div class="pl-8">
-We started with every push going directly into trunk, which is our main branch of the monorep, and each was creating about 120 CI jobs, and I was the guy who was told to take all those 120 jobs and try to make something reasonable out of them using a dynamic CI pipeline.
+We started with every push going directly into trunk, which is our main branch of the monorepo, and each was creating about 120 CI jobs, and I was the guy who was told to take all those 120 jobs and try to make something reasonable out of them using a dynamic CI pipeline.

 And I also managed a whole fleet of GitLab runners and our setup for artifactory.
 So I was the person who was on call when our CI system got DDoS by our developers [ committing too fast] or when our CI system was DDoSing our GitLab instance because every single push was creating hundreds of containers [for testing] and just fetching the code took down our GitLab storage layer.
 How do we scale that up?

 So eventually, we were like: Hey, maybe capturing dependency information from production in our CI is not the way to go.
 Maybe we should do declarative dependencies within our code base of this monorepo, and Bazel became a perfect fit.
 </div>

-## When to Use
+## When To Use

 ### When to Use Bazel - Oscar's Opinion